 Repairing macOS using Mac Startup Disk: After trying the above-mentioned steps, a startup using a macOS disk and running disk utility program from the menu at the top of the screen.
 Startup the system by inserting the disk into the optical drive and keep pressing the C key until the system starts.
 The disk utility application can perform repair operations on the hard drive and resolve issues of the grey screen of death.
 In case this issue is not resolved then contact authorized Apple service provider to fix this issue.

 This grey screen issue on the Mac system may also lead to data loss.
-In case if you have stored important data and you wish to restore, then you can make use of the Remo Mac Data recovery tool which can efficiently perform data recovery from Mac even after encountering the grey screen of death.
-Additionally, the tool can also recover APFS, HFS+ and even exFAT volumes without any hazzle.
+In case if you have stored important data and you wish to restore, then you can make use of the Remo Mac Data recovery tool that can efficiently perform data recovery and recover Mac partition even after encountering the grey screen of death.
+Additionally, the tool can also recover APFS, HFS+, and even exFAT volumes without any hassle.

 Tony Landry is a Web Content Editor at Remo Software.
 He loves to write, edit, and manage content for users trying to troubleshoot and fix problems on Windows, Outlook, storage drives and Cloud storage networks.

 He has published more than 200 articles in Remo Software blog.
 He actively engages in research and problem-solving techniques to consistently generate great web content.
 Fixing various hardware problems on computer and storage devices along with a great knack for fixing Outlook errors, Tony is also the fun-time IT guy for all his work friends.
 He lives in the San Francisco Bay Area and enjoys cycling.